 Therefore, with the help of a wrongful death lawyer, the decedent’s heirs and other beneficiaries may be eligible to file a lawsuit against the people or companies responsible for the victim’s death.

 Wrongful death claims can be rightfully established because a person has lost their life due to another party’s negligence or deliberate act.
 Also, the death has had a direct impact on the surviving family members, both emotionally and financially.

 Only certain people qualify to file a wrongful death suit.
 They include the decedent’s spouse, parents (biological or adoptive), children (biological or adopted) and their estate executor.

 In order for negligence cases to be successful, the decedent’s family members need to establish a couple of things.

-They need to first prove that the victim’s death was in fact caused by another entity’s (a person or company) recklessness, negligence or deliberate act and not by the victim’s own action or inaction.
-When that is proven, the surviving heirs then need to demonstrate that they have suffered measurable damages due to the family member’s wrongful death.
+They need to first prove that the victim’s death was in fact the result of another entity’s recklessness, negligence or deliberate act and not by the victim’s own action or inaction.
+The surviving heirs then need to demonstrate that they are suffering measurable damages due to the family member’s wrongful death.

 Wrongful death claims may arise from many different circumstances.
-Some common grounds for these kinds of cases include medical malpractice, a work-related death, occupational exposure to hazardous substances or conditions, accidental death caused by a car or airplane accident, an unlawful act during the commission of a crime, and death occurring during a supervised activity.
+Some common grounds for these kinds of cases include medical malpractice, a work-related death, occupational exposure to hazardous substances or conditions, accidental death caused by a car or airplane accident, an unlawful act during the commission of a crime and death occurring during a supervised activity.